Geoje POW camp: Capture of General Dodd (7–10 May 1952)

 This Representative Group will turn in Brig.
 Gen. Dodd, USA, on your hand after we receive the satisfactory declaration to resolve the above items by your command.
 We will wait for your warm and sincere answer.

 The Communists' goal was to discredit the screening process and repatriation policy backed so stubbornly by the UN delegation at Panmunjom.

 A disturbing report from Colson's intelligence officer indicated that the other compounds were ready to stage a mass breakout as soon as he launched his attack and, as if to substantiate this item, the villages near the compound were deserted.
 Colson was willing to recognize the POW association, but had no jurisdiction over the problem of repatriation.
 If Yount could get authority to renounce nominal screening, Colson thought he could come to an agreement with the prisoners.
-General Mood felt that nominal screening could be dropped and gave his approval to Yount to go ahead.
+Mood felt that nominal screening could be dropped and gave his approval to Yount to go ahead.
 The Communists wanted Colson's answer in writing, but the translator available to Colson was not particularly quick or accurate.
 Colson did not initiate violence and answered as follows: